YichenWangs/second-yr-talk/source.md

 - **Spatial dimension** of musical interface & **mobility** in music-making

 ???
-How about other musicians using this instrument?
+How about other performers using this instrument?
 What do they think about it?

 Make it to entanglement and addressing the spatial and mobility of those felt quality of instrument experience, <- and look back at my work: